 - Air France — Paris Charles de Gaulle routes

-- KLM — Amsterdam services on some routes
+- KLM — Amsterdam services

 - Gulf Air — Bahrain services